How to Prepare for Baby Checklist

 Prepare for Baby

-If you’re looking for more ways to prepare for your baby, check out these really excellent tips from Trina at Mom Smart Not Hard.
+If you’re looking for more last minute things to do before baby, check out these really excellent tips from Trina at Mom Smart Not Hard.

 Ready to fully prepare for baby?
 Ok, now go get to prepping!
 And napping.
 Lots and lots of pre-baby napping.

 And if you want to stock up on all of the last minute baby items that you probably won’t get at your baby shower, check out my post, Practical Baby Items: What you Need for Baby.